 Enlaig’s bushel of husbands imply much about the Grast ideals of marriage.
 Theoretically, every warstock Grast woman has the right to as many husbands as she may entice.
 Roughly equal populations of men and women mean that in practice only matriarchs or exceptionally powerful, wealthy or attractive women are likely to have more than one.

 This often causes friction between a matriarch and her daughters.
-Many matriarchs start birthing very young, and aren’t yet in their thirties by the time they finish.
-Their fully-refined womanhood often shames the teenage awkwardness of their daughters before suitors, with resentment sure to follow.
+Many matriarchs start having children at a young age, and aren’t yet in their thirties by the time they finish.
+Their fully-refined womanhood can easily shame the teenage awkwardness of their eldest daughters before suitors, with resentment sure to follow.
 A number of Grast plays, both tragedies and comedies, revolve around the struggle between a group of Grast women for dominion over a particularly enjoyable man.

 To this day when asked to explain themselves to outlanders, scholars of the wider Grast first divide themselves by the four major sub-ethnic groups, each delineated by region, then by specific culture.

-The northern Grast were forced into a leading role against the Loar by mere fact it was their land the Loar first attacked!
+The northern Grast peoples were forced into a leading role against the Loar by the simple fact it was their land the Loar first attacked!
 Their mage-talent ran sparse for a time from Loar culling, but families carrying it showed it frequently, and with alarming strength.
 Ten Zul urged a system of constant arranged marriages to share this talent.

 A long history of violent conquest has taught the northern Grast much about maneuver warfare.
-By seizing farmland emptied in the Loar’s genocidal onslaught, they enabled an early population explosion and ultimately came to have half again the numbers of their closest rivals, the central Grast.
+By seizing farmland emptied in the Loar’s genocidal onslaught, they allowed themselves an early population explosion and ultimately came to have half again the numbers of their closest rivals, the central Grast.

-Because they’re the only Grast most nations in the upper non-Grast third of Taifen will ever meet, these especially occult and warlike folk have given the rest of the continent a fairly distorted idea about what “Grast” actually means.
+Because they’re the only Grast most nations in the upper non-Grast third of Taifen will ever meet and the most likely to travel to Anseth, Ceslon, or the Shards, these especially occult and warlike folk have given the rest of the continent a fairly distorted idea about what “Grast” actually means.

 Their fashion also includes varying layers of other clothing depending on context, taste and weather.
 In Enclave Serai, which has only a few lowland outposts in the bogs at the edges of its territory, long robes, veils, furs, and cloth bands or scarfs tied around the neck and limbs create an entirely unique mutation of the lowland aesthetic.